newville/wxmplot/doc/other.rst

 Speciality WXMPLOT displays
 ==========================================================

-There are a few custom classes in wxmplot for speciality plots.
+There are a few custom classes for speciality plots included in wxmplot.
+Since these build on the :class:`PlotPanel` and :class:`ImagePanel` clases, these are described briefly here and an example shown for each.

 MultiPlotFrame
 ==========================================================